Jennifer Abruzzo: Nomination

 President Joe Biden nominated Jennifer Abruzzo to become the General Counsel of the NLRB on February 17, 2021 after firing the previous General Counsel, Peter B. Robb.
 Following her confirmation hearing, Abruzzo was confirmed by the Senate in a 51-50 vote, with all Democrats voting in favor and all Republicans voting against, and Vice President Kamala Harris breaking the tie in favor of Abruzzo's confirmation.
 She is the second woman to ever serve as NLRB general counsel, after Rosemary Collyer.

 The confirmation of Abruzzo received support from unions, and she is expected to improve the investigative and enforcement capacity of NLRB lawyers by reversing budget cuts and staffing reductions implemented during the tenure of her predecessor, as well as ratify actions taken by acting general counsel Peter Sung Ohr after Robb was fired.

 Tenure

-As General Counsel Abruzzo issued a memo declaring that college athletes have the right to organize.
+As General Counsel, Abruzzo issued a memo declaring that college athletes have the right to organize.
 In office, Abruzzo has pushed for the NLRB to protect immigrants' rights to organize, regardless of their immigration status.
 In October 2021, Abruzzo stated that employees who participated in Black Lives Matter protests were protected under federal labor law.
 The success of the Amazon Labor Union organizing drive at the company's JFK8 facility in Staten Island, New York has been attributed in part to Abruzzo's leadership at the NLRB.

 In April 2022, Abruzzo issued a memorandum calling for the NLRB to find captive audience meetings unlawful.

+General Counsel Abruzzo notified Regional Offices in May of 2023 that non-compete clauses should generally be considered unlawful.

+Termination

+On January 27, 2025, Bloomberg News reported that Abruzzo had been fired by email.